CiscoDevNet/webexTeams-ContactAlertWhenAvailable/README.md

   * New **[WebEx Teams Bot](https://developer.webex.com/docs/bots)** (for an “inside-org-permanent” API token)  <br />
 <details>
       <summary>Procedure</summary>
-- Click on the Hyperlink
+- Click on the Hyperlink <br />
-- Log in to Cisco WebEx Developer site
+- Log in to Cisco WebEx Developer site <br />
-- Under the "Bots" main section, click on "Create a Bot"
+- Under the "Bots" main section, click on "Create a Bot" <br />
 - Enter the required information (e.g. Bot name, username).
-Note: make sure that the Bot username is valid and available)
+Note: make sure that the Bot username is valid and available) <br />
-- Once done, click on "Add Bot"
+- Once done, click on "Add Bot" <br />
-- The next window will include the following: "Bot's Access Token" and "Bot ID" (You will need the Token ID for step #8)
+- The next window will include the following: "Bot's Access Token" and "Bot ID" (You will need the Token ID for step #8) <br />

 </details>